asteriskfar/-literate-enigma/content/main/philosophy.md

 ---
-title: "Sigchain"
+title: "Philosophy"
-weight: "125"
+weight: "10"
 imageurl: /images/screenshot01.png
 videourl: /videos/test-screencast02.mov
 ---

-# Sigchain

 ![logo](logos/sigchain-dark-v2.png)

-## a meme of one
+# a meme of one

 A meme is “an idea, behavior, or style that spreads from person to person within a culture”.
 A meme acts as a unit for carrying cultural ideas, symbols, or practices that can be transmitted from one mind to another through writing, speech, or gestures.